Confinement by Monopole Loops in Inhomogeneous Magnetic Field

 The worldline description of monopole-instanton pair production is dominated, in the semiclassical regime, by the solution of the Euclidean worldline action \beq S_{E} = \int dl \, m_{M} \sqrt{\dot{x}^{\mu} \dot{x}^{\mu}} \pm \int d l \, \dot{x}^{\mu} \tilde{a}^{\mu} \ , \eeq where $l$ is a parametrization of the worldline, $\dot{x}^{\mu} = \frac{dx^{\mu}}{dl}$ and $\tilde{a}_{\mu}$ is the dual abelian gauge field.
 The sign $\pm$ reflects the choice of orientation of monopole or antimonopole, or equivalently the choice of orientation of the monopole loop.
 A closed monopole loop thus has an action that depends on just two geometric quantities \beq S_E = m_{M} P \pm \Phi_B \ , \eeq where $P$ is the perimeter of the loop and $\Phi_B$ is the magnetic flux through it.
 Taking $\vec{B}$ along a constant direction, say $z$, we can restrict to loops in the $(\tau,z)$ plane in order to minimize the perimeter for a given flux.
 For the pair-production problem we need a stationary solution, so the overall sign of $\pm \Phi_B$ must be negative.
 We use an affine parametrization where $l \in [0,1]$ with the ends identified, the norm of the velocity is conserved \beq \dot{x}^{\mu}\dot{x}^{\mu} = {\rm const} = P^2 \ , \eeq The equation is then \beq \frac{m_{M}\ddot{x}^{\mu} }{ P } = \pm \tilde{f}_{\mu\nu}\dot{x}^{\nu} \ . \eeq For a constant field $\tilde{f}_{z \tau}=B$ the solution is a circular trajectory \beq z(l) =\frac{m_{M}}{ B} \cos{(2\pi l)} \ , \qquad \tau(l) = \frac{m_{M}}{B} \sin{(2\pi l)} \ , \eeq for which the action is $ S_E = \frac{\pi m_{M}^2}{B}$.
 This is indeed the local maximum of the action evaluated on generic circle of radius $R$ \beq S_E = m_{M} 2 \pi R - B \pi R^2 \eeq which is attained at $R_{*} = \frac{m_M}{B}$.
 From the point of view of $R$ this is a maximum, but in general is a saddle point when considering all other deformations of the loop.

 Now we come to an inhomogeneous background field.
 The worldline formalism was used for the Schwinger effect in inhomogeneous backgrounds in \cite{Dunne:2005sx}, and for strings in \cite{Bolognesi:2016qme}.
 The same technique can be used for the dual Schwinger effect.
 Here we are mostly interested in a spatially varying background magnetic field, and the simplest case to consider is the alternating magnetic-field background with a shape that may depend on the case.
-For sufficiently large $B$ the bounce is smaller than the plate separation, $B > B_{cr} = \frac{2 m_{M}}{d}$, and thus pair production proceeds essentially as in a constant background.
+Let us for the moment approximate the magnetic field $\vec{B} = B \hat{z}$ as a constant inside a segment $z \in (0,d)$ and then alternating in sign (see Figure \ref{ltlz}) so that it is $2d$ periodic.
+The monopole loop solution is in a plane at fixed $(x,y)$, when $z$ is the direction of the magnetic field and $\tau$ the Euclidean time.
+For sufficiently large $B$ the bounce is smaller than $d$, $B > B_{cr} = \frac{2 m_{M}}{d}$, and thus pair production proceeds essentially as in a constant background.
 For smaller $B< B_{cr}$ there is instead no pair production: the spatial variation does not allow a closed monopole loop to solve the equations.
-The monopole loop solution is always in a plane at fixed $(x,y)$, when $z$ is the direction of the magnetic field and $\tau$ the Euclidean time.
-We therefore expect that, if we start with $B$ greater than $B_{cr}$, the system is in a metastable vacuum and will pair-produce monopole–antimonopole pairs.
-We can compute the probability of pairproduction, but a much more difficult task would be to describe this transient dynamics.
-Here we will focus on the more tractable case $B=B_{cr}$